Introduction: How to Do a Forensic Facial Reconstruction

 In this step the skin layer is added.
 All the wrinkles and pores are added according to anatomical studies and the estimated age, health and habits of the decedent (such as smoking, alcohol and drug abuse, and sun exposure).

 Step 12: Adding Hair

 At this final step any hair, accessories or clothing that were found with the body are added.
 Photos are taken, often in Black and White so that no information that we do not know for certain is conveyed to the public (such as eye, hair or skin color).
 And hopefully someone recognizes the individual so that an identification can be made.
-Please vote for this project in the Up contest here
+Please vote for this project in the Up contest here!
+Thanks.

 One final note, this case did end in an identification, but I cannot add any details of the case or pictures of the individual for obvious reasons, so please don't ask.